tshallenberger/tshallenberger/README.md

 - **Yahoo! - Oct 2022 - Present**
   - Modernized our teams data visualization tool build/deployment pipelines
-  - Updated internal Apache Superset and Turnilo forks, converting build artifacts to Docker, deploys orchestrated with Ansible/podman-kube to on-prem RHEL8 hosts.
+  - Updated internal Apache Superset and Turnilo forks, converting build artifacts to Docker, deploys orchestrated with Ansible/podman-kube to RHEL8 hosts.
   - Built Apache Superset/Turnilo workspaces that use git submodules, VS Code devcontainers (Docker), and docker-compose to spin up local environments that streamlined our merges from opensource and cut developer onboarding from weeks to minutes.
-  - Converted internal web auth/proxy services from raw Nodejs to Typescript and Dockerized for deployment.
+  - Converted internal web services from raw Nodejs to Typescript and Dockerized for deployment.
 - **MyEasyMonogram - Jan 2021 - Oct 2022**
   - Built web API (SQLServer/C#/.Net Core) for manufacturing service, allowing manufacturers to import orders, generating parts/production files and tracking through the production process.
   - Built web API (MongoDB/Typescript/NestJS) for order service, integrating with our Shopify app and allowing 3PS’s to send orders directly to our platform.